qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 [^about_sharing]: The native Rust ownership relation form a tree.
 Reference counting (`Rc`, `Arc`) allows shared ownership.

-## Some common arguments

-- "Rust doesn't ensure safety of `unsafe` code, so using `unsafe` defeats the purpose of using Rust".
-No. If you keep the amount of `unsafe` small, then when memory/thread safety issue happens, you can inspect these small amount of `unsafe` code.
-In C/C++ you need to inspect all related code.
-- "Using arena still face the equivalent of 'use after free', so arena doesn't solve the problem".
-No. Arenas can make these bugs much more deterministic than the use-after-free in C/C++, prevent memory-safety [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug)  [^about_heisenbug], making debugging much easier.
-- "Rust borrow checker rejects your code because your code is wrong."
-No. Rust can reject valid safe code.
-- "Doubly-linked list is useless."
-No. It can be useful in many cases.
-Linux kernel use them.
-But often trees and hash maps can replace manually-implemented doubly-linked list.
-- "Circular reference is bad and should be avoided."
-No. Circular reference can be useful in many cases.
-Circular reference do come with risks.
-- "Rust guarantees high performance."
-No. If one evades borrow checker by using `Arc<Mutex<>>` everywhere, the program will be likely slower than using a normal GC language (and has more risk of deadlocking).
-But it's easier to achieve high performance in Rust.
-In many other languages, achieving high perfomance often require bypassing (hacking) a lot of language functionalities.
-- "Rust guarantees security."
-No. Not all security issues are memory/thread safety issues.
-According to [Common Weakness Enumeration 2024](https://cwe.mitre.org/top25/archive/2024/2024_cwe_top25.html), many real-world vulnerabilities are XSS, SQL injection, directory traversal, command injection, missing authentication, etc. that are not memory/thread safety.
-- "Rust doesn't help other than memory/thread safety."
-No.
-  - Algebraic data type (e.g. `Option`, `Result`) helps avoid creating illegal data from the source.
-Using ADT data require pattern match all cases, avoiding forgetting handling one case. (except when using escape hatch like `unwrap()`).
-  - Mutable borrow exclusiveness prevents iterator invalidation.
-  - Explicit `.clone()` avoids accidentally copying container like in C++.

-[^about_heisenbug]: The Heisenbugs may only trigger in relase build, not in debug build, not when sanitizers are on, not when logging is on, not when debugger is on.
-Because optimization, sanitizer, debugger and logging can change timing and memory layout, which can make memory safety or thread safety bug no longer trigger.
-Debugging a Heisenbug in large codebase may take weeks even months.
-Note that not all memory/thread safety bugs are Heisenbugs.
-Many are still easy to trigger.

 ## Considering reference shape

 Firstly consider the reference [^about_reference] shape of your in-memory data.